Mumbai–Ahmedabad high-speed rail corridor: Planning

 JICA officials visited Mumbai in January 2014 to discuss the details of the project and made selective site visits to the proposed route.
 On 21 January, following several meetings between JICA and Indian Railways officials, it was proposed to originate the corridor at the Bandra Kurla Complex (BKC) in Mumbai.
-The proposed route would begin from BKC, go right up to Thane on the Central Line, and then take a diversion on the Trans-Harbour route which is on the Thane-Diva-Vasai-Virar stretch.
+The proposed route would begin from BKC, go right up to Thane on the Central Line, and then take a diversion on the Trans-Harbour route, which is on the Thane-Diva-Vasai-Virar stretch.
 The corridor would then switch over to the Western Line, before entering Gujarat and terminating at Ahmedabad.
 12 stations were proposed on the route, of which 8 would have been in Gujarat.
 The intention behind taking the route via Thane is to keep the option open to link the corridor to Pune.
 The team also proposed other options for originating the line at either Bandra Terminus or Lokmanya Tilak Terminus, if the BKC option was unfeasible.
 Air-conditioned bullet trains are expected to operate in the corridor at speeds of 320 km/h, enabling commuters to traverse the 534 km distance in two hours.
-Currently, the fastest train operating in this sector is the Ahmedabad Duronto Express, which takes 6 hours and 15 minutes to reach from Ahmedabad running non-stop between these two cities at a maximum speed of 130 km/h.
+Currently, the fastest train operating in this sector is the Ahmedabad-Mumbai Vande Bharat Express, which takes 5 hours and 40 minutes to reach from Ahmedabad, running non-stop between these two cities at a maximum speed of 130 km/h.

-The project held its first full-fledged meeting at the Railway Ministry in the first week of April 2014, to bring about a broad consensus on the project, especially between the governments of Maharashtra and Gujarat.
-The meeting was attended by representatives from the Maharashtra and Gujarat governments, and the JICA, and Railway Board officials.
+The project held its first full-fledged meeting at the Railway Ministry in the first week of April 2014 to bring about a broad consensus on the project, especially between the governments of Maharashtra and Gujarat.
+The meeting was attended by representatives from the Maharashtra and Gujarat governments, the JICA, and the Railway Board officials.
 At the meeting, officials agreed to begin the line from BKC, and then take it to Thane and onward to Virar.
 The Maharashtra government was in favour of connecting the line with Belapur as well, to bring high-speed rail to Navi Mumbai.
 However, railway officials were opposed to the Belapur detour.
 Officials also discussed the need to ensure that the terminal at BKC would be connected to Line 3 of the Mumbai Metro, enabling commuters from South Mumbai to reach BKC.